chrstnfrrs/next-examples/emotion-jest-lint-ts/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped configured with ESLint, Prettier, Jest, RTL, and Emotion.
+This is a [Next.js](https://nextjs.org/) project bootstrapped configured with ESLint, Prettier, Jest, RTL, TypeScript and Emotion.

 This boilerplate code was last edited on 2/7/21 by @chrstnfrrs.